rust-lang/book/src/ch05-02-example-structs.md

 Nice!
 It’s not the prettiest output, but it shows the values of all the fields for this instance, which would definitely help during debugging.
-When we have larger structs, it’s useful to have output that’s a bit easier to read; in those cases, we can use `{:#?}` instead of `{:?}` in the `println!` string.
+When we have larger structs, it’s useful to have an output that’s a bit easier to read; in those cases, we can use `{:#?}` instead of `{:?}` in the `println!` string.
 In this example, using the `{:#?}` style will output: